sommda/gamemaster-mcp/MCP_TOOLS_AND_RESOURCES.md

 - If inside combat, interactions are added to the combat's actions
 - If no adventure or combat is active, interactions are added to the transcript root
 - The current context is tracked via `current_parent_id` in the transcript tree
+- For interactions where the LLM made tool calls, use `record_interaction_with_tools` instead

 **Example:**
 ```python